Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 ### Indexing Frequency

-The server regularly scans the "/files" directory for archived games to create an index.
-The frequency of indexing is determined by the "GAMES_INDEX_INTERVAL_IN_MINUTES" environment variable, which has a default value of 5 minutes.
+The server regularly scans the `/files` directory for archived games to create an index.
+The frequency of indexing is determined by the `GAMES_INDEX_INTERVAL_IN_MINUTES` environment variable, which has a default value of 5 minutes.

 ## Retrieving and Storing Game Information